PrefectHQ/prefect/docs/ui/workspaces.md

 # Workspaces <span class="badge cloud"></span>

-A workspace is an isolated environment within Prefect Cloud for your flows and deployments.
+A workspace is a discrete environment within Prefect Cloud for your flows and deployments.
 Workspaces are only available to Prefect Cloud accounts.

 Workspaces could be used in any way you like to organize or compartmentalize your workflows.
 For example, you could use separate workspaces to isolate dev, staging, and prod environments, or to provide separation between different teams.